Support

 Methods for Consent Management in WordPress

-• Manual Implementation: Website owners can manually implement cookie acceptance by adding custom code to their WordPress themes or using JavaScript libraries like Cookie Consent to create cookie consent banners or pop-ups.
+WordPress website owners can manually implement cookie acceptance by adding custom code to their WordPress themes or using JavaScript libraries like Cookie Consent to create cookie consent banners or pop-ups.
 This method provides full control over the design and functionality of the cookie acceptance mechanism.

-• WordPress Plugins: Several WordPress plugins are available specifically for managing cookie acceptance and compliance.
+Several WordPress plugins are available specifically for managing cookie acceptance and compliance.
 These plugins offer user-friendly interfaces, customisable consent banners, and integration with popular cookie consent frameworks like Cookiebot and Cookie Consent by Insites.
 Some recommended plugins include Cookie Notice for GDPR, GDPR Cookie Consent, and Cookiebot.

-Best Practices for Cookie Acceptance in WordPress:
+Best Practices for Cookie Acceptance in WordPress

 Transparent Cookie Policy for WordPress